PascalBrus/SAB/README.md

 #### Iterations

-You wanna call info.Iterations() at the start of every loop inside your Algorithm.
+You wanna call info.tickIteration() at the start of every loop inside your Algorithm.

 #### Recursions

 You wanna call Recursion at the start of your Algorithm.
-If you use Helper functions call info.Recursion() at the start of each of those too.
+If you use Helper functions call info.tickRecursion() at the start of each of those too.

 #### Assignments

-You wanna call info.Assignmnts() every time you manipulate the Array if you mutate in place or if you put a number into a new array or if you swap numbers thats also an Assignment.
+You wanna call info.tickAssignment() every time you manipulate the Array if you mutate in place or if you put a number into a new array or if you swap numbers thats also an Assignment.

 # UNDER CONSTRUCTION